vganesh-cscc/infrastructure-kubernetes-week-1-examples-vganesh/commands/6.describe/readme.md

 **kubectl describe TYPE NAME_PREFIX**

-Valid values for **TYPE** are resources like pods, deployments and many more listed below.
-A brief explanation of resources follow.
+Valid values for **TYPE** are resources like pods, deployments and many more listed below. _A brief explanation of resources follows._

 Use "kubectl api-resources" for a complete list of supported resources.